collapsed-stacks/startups/questions/9700/i-have-the-beta-for-my-product-out-what-do-i-do-next.md

 - tagged: `beta-testing`
 - score: 2

-<p>I have been working for a few months and finally have the first beta version of my product out.
-I would very much like people to start using it so that I can get their feedback and move forward with the development and maybe even get some funding.</p>
+I have been working for a few months and finally have the first beta version of my product out.
+I would very much like people to start using it so that I can get their feedback and move forward with the development and maybe even get some funding.

-<p>Product description (incase it helps):My product is basically insurance for your website.
-It helps you protect your website 24/7/365 and automatically restores it in the event of an emergency. </p>
+Product description (incase it helps):My product is basically insurance for your website.
+It helps you protect your website 24/7/365 and automatically restores it in the event of an emergency.

-<p>My problem is that I am having difficulties trying to find people to use my product even though it is free to use.
-I have tried emailing small companies to see if they are interested in testing my product out but they do not reply.</p>
+My problem is that I am having difficulties trying to find people to use my product even though it is free to use.
+I have tried emailing small companies to see if they are interested in testing my product out but they do not reply.

-<p>How can I get clients to test out my beta (and hopefully become paying customers) and how should I move forward with my startup?</p>
+How can I get clients to test out my beta (and hopefully become paying customers) and how should I move forward with my startup?

 ## Answer 9704